DJ in English

 The Danish Union of Journalists, founded in 1961, is a trade union for people who work in journalism, media and communications.

-We currently have 17.800 members who are permanently employed or work freelance as journalists, photographers, cartoonists, TV producers, directors of documentaries, communicators, etc.
+We currently have more than 18.000 members who are permanently employed or work freelance as journalists, photographers, cartoonists, TV producers, directors of documentaries, communicators, etc.

 Danish Union of Journalists - Media & communication